-What do I want to know about PELE student teaching?
+What do I want to know about student teaching?

 - You may complete student teaching requirements in a paid teaching position or Azrieli will place you in a school with a cooperating teacher, in an unpaid arrangement.
 PELE students should not take on a heavy load of teaching if this is their first year of teaching; the demands of the program will be too overwhelming. - Please be sure to complete this form to communicate your intent to complete student teaching.
 Once you do, the Student Teaching coordinator will reach out to you to discuss your planned teaching arrangement and confirm that that it meets our requirements. - You will be assigned a supervisor from Azrieli who will observe you teaching at least 4 times over the course of the school year.
-More information on Student Teaching (PEP) observations is found in the Azrieli Student Teaching Handbook. - You may need to miss some days of teaching to participate in school visits.
+More information on Student Teaching (PEP) observations is found in the Azrieli Student Teaching Handbook. - You will need to miss some days of teaching to participate in school visits two days in the fall and three full days in the spring.